avh/AiRspace/README.md

 You can also try out the interactive version on [Artfahrt](https://airspace.artfahrt.com/map.html).
 Please note that all elevations are scaled by 5x to make it easier to view the airspaces.

+### Copyright

+Feel free to copy, reuse, distribute, or change, any part of this project, but give me some attribution.
+The data is not mine, so I'm not sure what the copy rights are for that.